jcolag/entropy-arbitrage/2024-07-11-matter-time.md

  > Captain's log, stardate 45349.1.
 The Enterprise is on its way to Penthara Four, where a type C asteroid has struck an unpopulated continent.
 The resulting dust cloud could very well create a phenomenon not unlike the nuclear winters of twenty-first century Earth.
 Commander La Forge has begun work on a plan that would counteract the devastation.

-I can't find any prior reference for the star's name, but [nuclear winter](https://en.wikipedia.org/wiki/Nuclear_winter) came into the public imagination during the 1980s, the idea that nuclear war would result in dropping the amount of solar energy that enters Earth's atmosphere, severely cooling the world.
+I can't find any prior reference for the star's name, but {% wiki Nuclear_winter|nuclear winter|en %} came into the public imagination during the 1980s, the idea that nuclear war would result in dropping the amount of solar energy that enters Earth's atmosphere, severely cooling the world.
 As far as I can tell, nobody has ever really managed to validate the premise, and a lot of the early math stopped making sense around when this episode aired.

-Even so, it has come back into casual conversation *not* as an anti-war concern, but in the guise of [climate engineering](https://en.wikipedia.org/wiki/Climate_engineering), suggesting that we can briefly slow down Global Warming at the tiny cost of starving plenty of people and making solar power less viable.
+Even so, it has come back into casual conversation *not* as an anti-war concern, but in the guise of {% wiki Climate_engineering|climate engineering|en %}, suggesting that we can briefly slow down Global Warming at the tiny cost of starving plenty of people and making solar power less viable.
 No, really, we have an entire fleet of wealthy people who adore the idea of polluting the atmosphere so that they can keep burning coal.

  > **DATA**: The odds of that occurring, Captain, are extremely unlikely, given the time frame.